 If you just need more time to pay and want to delay the IRS collection system you can easily get extensions.

 Pay Back Taxes

-General guidelines to follow in order to pay back taxes and setup a payment plan with the IRS.
+General guidelines to follow in order to pay back taxes and set up a payment plan with the IRS.

 File Back Taxes

-Guidelines, steps and advice to follow when filing your back taxes.
+Guidelines, steps, and advice to follow when filing your back taxes.

 Currently Not Collectible

 Prove to the IRS that you do not have the means to pay your back taxes with your current financial standing.
-Hold of IRS until you can pay or until statute of limitations expires.
+Hold of IRS until you can pay or until the statute of limitations expires.